A Green Journey to Growth

 ‘A Green Journey to Growth’ looks at the carbon savings achieved in recent years by shifting travel from air to rail between Central Scotland and London, and highlights the additional emissions that would be saved should rail continue its progress towards a 50% share of the travel market.

 In recent years, Anglo-Scottish rail has enjoyed significant growth, increasing its market share of journeys between Central Scotland and London from 20% to 33% in 2015.
+This major shift from air to rail has saved nearly 700,000 tonnes of carbon emissions, as reported in The Herald.

 The report highlights a number of key findings, including: